tanweijie123/tp/docs/DeveloperGuide.md

 </div>

-The following activity diagram summarizes what happens when a user executes the edit schedule command:
+The following activity diagram summarizes what happens when a user executes the Edit schedule command:

 ![EditScheduleActivityDiagram](images/EditScheduleActivityDiagram.png)